 There is, unfortunately, no clear explanation about the exact change in the shipping fee calculation on the website, which is a shame.
 The claim in their announcement about what’s new in 2017 is this: “significantly lower prices across the majority of our products, better shipping rates to your country–or both!”.
 Yeah, right.
 The supposedly lower prices (i checked, some items are around 10% cheaper, but others are the same price or even more than before!) may not offset the shipping fee.

 I played around by adding various items to the cart to see how the shipping fee changes.
-Obviously, adding heavy but cheap items (such as those contained in a glass jar) causes the shipping fee to shoot up, while adding light but heavy items (such as supplements contained in plastic containers) lowers the shipping fee.
+Obviously, adding heavy but cheap items (such as those contained in a glass jar) causes the shipping fee to shoot up, while adding light but expensive items (such as supplements contained in plastic containers) lowers the shipping fee.
 You get the idea.

 It is still possible to get free shipping, but it seems to me that it is more worthwhile paying a little bit in shipping fee to ship more items in the same order.
 Here are some examples of the shipping fee you might expect to pay with the change in shipping fee calculation.